Standard Deductions Overview for 2022, 2023 and 2024

 Trust, estate, etc.

-A common trust fund, estate or trust, or partnership can not claim the standard deduction.
+A common trust fund, estate or trust, or partnership cannot claim the standard deduction.

 Filing Period

-A taxpayer who who files a tax return for a period of less than 12 months as the result of a change in the annual accounting period does not qualify for the standard deduction.
+A taxpayer who files a tax return for a period of less than 12 months as the result of a change in the annual accounting period does not qualify for the standard deduction.
 This does not apply to most taxpayers filing a regular, annul income tax return in a timely manner.

 Nonresident Alien